oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Size

-Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
-It is RECOMMENDED that the size of a Status List fills up the byte boundary, i.e. `size` % `bits` = 0.
+The Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
+It is RECOMMENDED that the size of a Status List in bits is divisible in bytes (8 bits) without a remainder, i.e. `size-in-bits` % 8 = 0.

 The Status List Issuer may chunk its Referenced Tokens into multiple Status Lists to reduce the transmission size of an individual Status List Token.
 This may be useful for setups where some entities operate in constrained environments, e.g. for mobile internet or embedded devices.